Why Adalo Is Ideal for Adding Voice-to-Text to Your App

 Tools and Platforms You'll Need

-To create a voice-to-text feature, you'll need a no-code platform to handle the app's interface and logic, as well as a speech-to-text API to convert audio into text.
+To create a voice-to-text feature, you'll need an app building platform to handle the interface and logic, as well as a speech-to-text API to convert audio into text.
 Platforms like Adalo allow you to visually design your app and integrate voice transcription by connecting to external APIs such as Google Cloud Speech-to-Text or Microsoft Azure Speech Services.

 Speech-to-Text APIs Explained